adamwasiak/rockpaperscissors/README.md

 ## Game design
 The game consists of 1 page, the homepage, where the actual game play takes place.

--**Concept** the key concept was to create a simple, eye pleasing game, with a well-balanced contrasts and color, and also with good level of responsiveness to users' actions.
+-**Concept**- the key concept was to create a simple, eye pleasing game, with a well-balanced contrasts and color, and also with good level of responsiveness to users' actions.

 -**Colors and background**- the colors are primarily grey and black in terms of fonts and background.

 -**Typography** – I have selected font “Special Elite” with sans-serif as a fall-back font for the entire content of the website.
 The specific font of “Special Elite” was sourced from Google Fonts library.

 ## Features
-### Main Page (Game Page)
+### Game Page

 **Main Section**